DataDog/integrations-extras/pliant/README.md

 ![endpoint][14]

-Copy the entire URL enclosed in the double quotes (which may include addtional querry parameters), starting with ***https***.
+Copy the entire URL enclosed in the double quotes (which may include additional querry parameters), starting with ***https***.
 Do not include the double quotes.

 #### Datadog setup
 1. Open Datadog and from the left sidebar, click to **Integrations** > **Integrations**.